 Companies in Canada can be registered if the following documents are provided to the local institutions:

-• articles of association through the federal incorporation in Canada; • the business number issued by the Canada Revenue Agency for tax purposes; • information about the shareholders (name, address, nationality); • details about the business address; • information about the company’s bank account.
+• articles of association through the federal or provincial incorporation in Canada; • the business number which is issued by the Canada Revenue Agency for tax purposes; • detailed information about the new company’s shareholders (name, address, nationality); • details about the business address of the company to be registered; • information about the company’s bank account where the share capital will be deposited.

 We also invite you to watch our video on starting a business in Canada: